 Principal Activities Responsibility FY2025/ 2026 FY2026/ 2027 FY2027/ 2028 FY2028/ 2029 Enhance workers' access to public open space across the Macquarie Park Innovation District and the City of Ryde's economic centres in line with the Council's Public Open Space Strategy.
 City Shaping • • • • Increase the number of public spaces able to be used for night-time activities by four spaces over four years.
-City Shaping • ٠ ٠ • Measures and Indicators Completion of annual Economic Development Action Plan.
+City Shaping • • • •

-Traffic Services (\) FY2026/ FY2025/ FY2027/ FY2028/ Principal Activities Responsibility 2026 2027 2028 2029 Liaise with community groups, Federal and Business State Government agencies and other key and Operations stakeholders in the planning, design and implementation of on- and off-road cycling infrastructure to improve connectivity to our parks and recreational spaces.
-Deliver community programs that promote Business sustainable transport options (e.g. walking and Operations and cycling).
-Ensure Council's parks and recreational Business spaces are supported by adequate end-of-trip and Operations facilities (e.g. bicycle racks) that accommodate healthy, active and environmentally friendly forms of transport such as walking and cycling.
-Measures and Indicators
+Traffic Services ()

-• ≥ 70% of traffic, transport and road safety measures endorsed by the Ryde Local Traffic Committee (RTC) are implemented in a timely manner following Council resolution
+FY2025/ FY2026/ FY2027/ FY2028/ Principal Activities Responsibility 2026 2027 2028 2029 Liaise with community groups, Federal and State Government agencies and other key stakeholders in the planning, design and implementation of on- and off-road cycling infrastructure to improve connectivity to our parks and recreational spaces.
+Business and Operations • • • • Deliver community programs that promote sustainable transport options (e.g. walking and cycling).
+Business and Operations • • • • Ensure Council's parks and recreational spaces are supported by adequate end-of-trip facilities (e.g. bicycle racks) that accommodate healthy, active and environmentally friendly forms of transport such as walking and cycling.
+Business and Operations • • • •

-• 100% completion of approved community programs and initiatives under the Local Government Road Safety Program, including active transport programs.
+- ≥ 70% of traffic, transport and road safety measures endorsed by the Ryde Local Traffic Committee (RTC) are implemented in a timely manner following Council resolution - 100% completion of approved community programs and initiatives under the Local Government Road Safety Program, including active transport programs.

-\ This department contributes to multiple Strategic Outcomes with their primary Principal Activities related to another Strategic Outcome.
+^{} This department contributes to multiple Strategic Outcomes with their primary Principal Activities related to another Strategic Outcome.